 Table 7 reports the results of our regression.
-As seen in the table, the negative coefficient on $\Delta$ Internet indicates that as Internet usage increases in an area, average prices fall.
+As seen in the table, the negative coefficient on $\Delta Internet$ indicates that as Internet usage increases in an area, average prices fall.
 This is expected and consistent with our results in the prior section that establishes the negative correlation between print prices and online competition.
-In Column (2), the positive coefficient on the dummy variable for RescopingQuartile4 indicates that areas with increased variation in directory coverage had a smaller decrease in average prices.
-In these markets, publishers maintained their prices by rescoping their distribution areas.
+In Column (2), the positive coefficient on the dummy variable for $RescopingQuartile_4$ indicates that areas with increased variation in directory coverage had a smaller decrease in average prices.
+More specifically, for every 10% increase in the standard deviation of a directory's population coverage relative to mean coverage, prices increase by 0.6%.
+In these markets, it appears that publishers maintained their prices by rescoping their distribution areas.

 Given that some publishers rescope their markets, the effect of the Internet may be even larger than previously measured.
 In fact, comparing the point estimates of the coefficient of Internet across Columns (1) and (2) shows that once we control for rescoping, the Internet has a larger measured effect on prices, though the difference is not measured with accuracy.

 In Column (3) of Table 7, we present a specification in which we drop the indicator variables for the four levels of rescoping, and instead include our rescoping measure $\lambda_z$ as a linear variable.
 We find a similar qualitative result; the positive coefficient on Rescoping indicates that directories with increased variation in directory coverage, and thus more rescoping, had a smaller decrease in average prices.

-5.2 Robustness Checks
+5.3 Robustness Checks

 We conduct additional robustness checks in this section.
 First, we re-compute our rescoping measures using the Herfindahl-Hirschman Index (HHI), instead of the coefficient of variation, across the population of directories within a given 3-digit zipcode.
 Because directories overlap, we compute the total population as the sum of all population covered by all directories so that the HHI will be between 0 and 1.
-That is, for directory i in zipcode z during year t, we define $\text{HHI}z = \sum{i \in \mathcal{D}{zt}} s{izt}^2$ where $s{izt} = c{izt} / \sum{i \in \mathcal{D}{zt}} c{izt}$ .
+That is, for directory i in zipcode z during year t, we define $HHI_z = \sum{i \in \mathcal{D}{zt}} s{izt}^2$ where $s{izt} = c{izt} / \sum{i \in \mathcal{D}{zt}} c{izt}$ .
 We categorize each 3-digit zipcode into four quartiles of high to low rescoping.
 Column (4) of Table 7 reports the results.
 The results are qualitatively similar with high quartiles (areas of high rescoping) experiencing a smaller decline in prices.